 Time off for hospital appointments or treatments will be given to all employees provided an appearance at work is made prior to or after the hospital appointment where possible.
 An appointment card or letter must be shown to the employee’s line manager.
 Any subsequent absence associated with the hospital treatment/appointment will be recorded as sickness absence.

-This Act applies to a person with a physical or mental impairment which has a substantial or long-term adverse effect on their ability to carry out normal day to day activities.
+Under the Disability Discrimination Act 1995 and other disability legislation in Northern Ireland, if a person has a physical or mental impairment which has a substantial or long-term adverse effect on their ability to carry out normal day to day activities they are considered as disabled.
 If an employee becomes disabled or has a disability which worsens or develops into a progressive illness, NICVA will take all reasonable steps to make an adjustment to working conditions or to the working environment to overcome the practical effects of the disability.

 In all instances where an employee has a disability, medical or specialist advice will be obtained on how best to accommodate the disability, and NICVA will fully consult with the employee regarding any potential reasonable adjustments.